influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/config.md

 ### `max-connection-limit = 0`

-Limit the number of connections for the http service.
-0 is unlimited.
+Limit the number of connections for the HTTP service.  `0` is unlimited.

 Environment variable: `INFLUXDB_HTTP_MAX_CONNECTION_LIMIT`

 ### `unix-socket-enabled = false`

-Set to `true` to enable http service over unix domain socket.
+Enable HTTP service over UNIX domain socket.
+Set to `true` to enable HTTP service over UNIX domain socket.

 Environment variable: `INFLUXDB_HTTP_UNIX_SOCKET_ENABLED`

 ### `bind-socket = "/var/run/influxdb.sock"`

-The path of the unix domain socket.
+The path of the UNIX domain socket.

 Environment variable: `INFLUXDB_HTTP_UNIX_BIND_SOCKET`

 ### `max-body-size = 25000000`

 Specifies the maximum size (in bytes) of a client request body.
-When a client sends data that exceeds the configured maximum size, a 413 Request Entity Too Large HTTP response is returned.
-This can be disabled by setting it to 0.
+When a client sends data that exceeds the configured maximum size, a `413 Request Entity Too Large` HTTP response is returned.
+Setting this value to `0` disables the limit.

 Environment variable: `INFLUXDB_HTTP_MAX_BODY_SIZE`

+## IFQL settings `[ifql]`

+Configures the ifql RPC API.

+### `enabled = true`

+Determines whether the RPC service is enabled.

+### `log-enabled = true`

+Determines whether additional logging is enabled.

+### `bind-address = ":8082"`

+The bind address used by the IFQL RPC service.

+## Logging settings `[logging]`

+Controls how the logger emits logs to the output.

+### `format = "auto"`

+Determines which log encoder to use for logs.
+Available options are `auto`, `logfmt`, and `json`.
+With the default `auto` option, if the output terminal is a TTY device, a more user-friendly console encoding is used.
+If the output is a non-TTY device, the auto option will use the `logfmt` encoding.
+The `auto` option uses a more user-friendly console output format if the output terminal is a TTY, but the format is not as easily machine-readable.
+When the output is a non-TTY, auto will use `logfmt`.

+### `level = "info"`

+Determines which level of logs will be emitted.

+### `suppress-logo = false`

+Suppresses the logo output that is printed when the program is started.
+The logo is always suppressed if `STDOUT` is not a TTY.

 ## Subscription settings `[subscriber]`